Skip to content

 A list of domains and addresses that are allowed to connect with your email system, or are blocked from it, helps you control unwanted emails.
 Add domains and addresses you trust to the allow list, and those you don't trust to the block list.
 This setting only applies to inbound messages.

-You can block or allow entire domain names, IP addresses, or specific email addresses.
+You can allow or block domain names, IP addresses, or specific email addresses.
 The domain or email address is added to the list and shown as allowed or blocked.
 This list is global and applies to all protected mailboxes.

 Wildcards